Communion services are a mainstay in the mainlines, but many non-denom contemporary churches rarely if ever observe the sacrament.

 These churches are often “seeker driven” or “seeker sensitive.”
 In other words, they don’t do anything too churchy that might scare away visitors.

-In one Big Contemporary Church where I played for several years I can only remember having communion two times.
-I’ve never seen another Big Contemporary Church ever have communion, or even acknowledge it exists.
+In one megachurch where I played for several years I can only remember having communion two times.
+Another megachurch I know of has never, to my knowledge, ever had communion, or even acknowledged it exists.

-In these types of churches the music is merely a perfunctory formality before that all-important sermon by the rock-star pastor (a music director at a Big Contemporary Church famously told me they actually discourage worship from happening for fear it’ll get in the way of the sermon.)
+In these types of churches the music is merely a perfunctory formality before that all-important sermon by the rock-star pastor (a music director at a well-known megachurch famously told me they actually discourage worship from happening for fear it’ll get in the way of the sermon!)

 Besides the fact that Jesus commands us to observe communion in Luke 22:19 (“do this in remembrance of Me”) the act simply injects a spiritual, reflective element into the performance worship wasteland.